 It was a Friday evening, and Belinda wasted no time and saw her physician.

 At Wellstar Douglas Medical Center's Imaging Center, the new mammogram confirmed she had cancer, underscoring the importance of paying attention to your body and discussing any changes with your doctor.

 “My sister battled with breast cancer twice.
 She said ‘if I can get through this, you can get through this,’” Belinda remembers.
 “I felt encouraged.”

 Belinda, who had just wrapped up her 30th year teaching, now had to draw up the same courage she had always instilled in her students.

 “There’s so much life that I still need to live,” she said.
 “I’m not allowing breast cancer to stop me.”

 Belinda began chemotherapy treatment to shrink the tumor before surgery.
-She went to Wellstar Kennestone Hospital for a mastectomy—a full removal of the breast tissue and lymph nodes.
+She went to Wellstar Kennestone Regional Medical Center for a mastectomy — a full removal of the breast tissue and lymph nodes.
 Here, all her previous exams were readily available thanks to Wellstar’s electronic medical record, allowing for a seamless transition between facilities.

-In the months following her surgery, Belinda underwent a daily schedule of radiation on the Wellstar Cobb Hospital campus in Austell.
+In the months following her surgery, Belinda underwent a daily schedule of radiation on the Wellstar Cobb Medical Center campus in Austell.
 The treatment drained her energy, but not her determination to live life to the fullest.